Polokwane: Climate

-The city features a semiarid climate under the Köppen climate classification.
+The city has a semiarid climate under the Köppen climate classification.
 Despite its position on the Tropic of Capricorn, the climate is tempered by its position on a plateau 1230 m above sea level.
 Average temperatures reach around 21–22 C in January and fall to 11 C in July.
 As with much of inland South Africa, Polokwane has experienced notably warmer seasons over the last decade than its long-term average.

 The city has a dry climate with a summer rainy season and a pronounced dry spell during winter.
 Average annual rainfall is 495 mm, with December or (less often) January the wettest month and July the driest.

 Jacaranda trees line many streets in the city, blooming purple blossoms in October every year.